jerowm098/BudgetGamingPhones/README.md

  - Item Management: You can now easily add, update, and delete phone items in your cart.

  - Expanded CRUD Operations: Full support for Create, Read, Update, and Delete operations for a better shopping experience.

+# Whats New?

+ - updated data logic layer with InMemory, TextFile and JsonFile